AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 E.g. for Sirius B, which has a mass approximately the same as the

-accurate measurement of radiography strong light from nearby
+measurement of strong light transilumination from nearby Sirius

-Sirius A. Somewhat favorable situation is with the binary 40
+A. Somewhat favorable situation is with the binary 40 Eridani a

-Eridani a greater distance of the two components, wherein the
+greater distance of the two components, wherein the white dwarf B

-white dwarf B measurement leads to an agreement about 20% of a
+measurement leads to an agreement about 20% of a theoretical

 More